 Any house, team, company, or nation can only be as productive as its leader.
 The leader circumscribes how followers react to his or her authority.
 It is no secret that the world recognizes that President Donald Trump presents a leadership problem for America.
 The whole world is watching us.
 The world recognizes that our leader only leads until things go amiss.
 When trouble arises, rather than lead us to safety, Donald Trump undergoes a metamorphosis and transforms from leader to accuser.
 As a Christian, I have decided to stand on Christianity’s values.

-The reason I am writing this blog is that it troubles me that a large portion of America’s Christian community supports this president’s divisive rhetoric and are comfortable with it.
+The reason I am writing this blog is that it troubles me that a large portion of America’s Christian community supports this president’s divisive rhetoric and is comfortable with it.
 I believe it is impossible to be a Christian without emulating Christ.
 In my opinion, President Donald Trump has done nothing to unite America.
-Whether democrat or republican, black or white, rich or poor, we are Americans, and from coast to coast people are struggling to find a straight path through the minefield of division that this president has created.
+Whether democrat or republican, black or white, rich or poor, we are Americans, and from coast-to-coast people are struggling to find a straight path through the minefield of division that this president has created.
 Nevertheless, we must find a way to stand united.

 America’s Perspective of Christianity